Faculty

 Do you require an official transcript during the application process?

 Yes.
-Before we can hire an R.A./office staff candidate, we do have to have a copy of his or her official transcript on file.
+Before we can hire an R.A./office staff candidate, we do have to have a copy of their official transcript on file.
 If you prefer, you may choose to have your official transcript sent after you have completed the fall semester so that it will be as up-to-date as possible.
-If that is what you choose to do, please send an unofficial copy of your transcript with your application now AND include a brief note/cover letter explaining that your registrar will be sending your official transcript, including your fall semester grades, when it becomes available.
+If that is what you choose to do, please send an unofficial copy of your transcript with your application now and follow-up with the official transcript once it is available.

-Must my letters of recommendation be mailed with the rest of my application?
+Must my letters of recommendation be submittes with the rest of my application?

 Office Staff